DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/add-extra-information/display-the-user-name-in-a-report.md

 Do the following to insert the user name into a report:

-1. Typically, the user name is displayed within the [Report Header](../introduction-to-banded-reports.md) band.
+1. The user name is usually displayed in the [Report Header](../introduction-to-banded-reports.md) band.
 To add it to the report, click **Insert Report Header Band** in the context menu.

 	![](../../../images/eurd-web-shaping-insert-report-header.png)